10 Solutions to Fix Windows Explorer Has Stopped Working Error

 This is the final solution if really none of the above-mentioned solutions couldn’t work to fix the encountered error, and if luckily we have enabled the System Restore, we can use this application to restore to the last restore point.

-However, you should be aware that this solution can cause the current data to loss, we strongly recommend you to back up the vital data no matter using the in-built application or the third-party data recovery software – Bitwar Data Recovery.
+However, you should be aware that this solution can cause the current data to lost, we strongly recommend you to back up the vital data no matter using the in-built application or the third-party data recovery software – Bitwar Data Recovery.
 After that, use these steps as follow:

 Step 1: Search Recovery in Windows Search bar and click Open.